mui/toolpad/docs/data/toolpad/getting-started/installation.md

 ## Opening Toolpad

-After a few momemnts you should be able to open Toolpad on http://localhost:3000/.
+You should now be able to open Toolpad on http://localhost:3000/.